jochenseeber/calificador/README.md

 Only a handful of DSL methods are required:

-* Test structure: examine, must, where/with/without
+* Test structure: examine, type, operation, where/with/without, must
-* Factory methods: factory, traits
+* Factory methods: factory, mock, traits
 * Assertions: assert, refute and raises?

 It also tries to keep things simple by avoiding all the special assertion and expectation methods you need to learn for other test frameworks.
 Instead of having to learn that `include` is the RSpec matcher for `include?`, or Minitest's `assert_match` is used to assert regular expression matches, you can write `refute { something }.include? "value"` or `assert { something }.match %r{pattern}` using Ruby's normal `String#match` method.